adobe/log-parser/README.md

 ![The Class relationship](diagrams/Log_Parser-Classes.png)

 ## Release Notes
+- 1.0.4 Snapshot
+  - Added copy constructors
+  - Added a copy method in the StdLogEntry
+  - Added a set method to LogData.
+This allows you to change a Log data given a key value and ParseDefinition entry title
 - 1.0.3
   - Introduced the LogData Top Class.
 This encapsulates all results.
   - Introduced the LogDataFactory